 A car air conditioning system works by taking advantage of the laws of physics concerning how heat is absorbed and emitted.
 Long story short: Compressing a gas heats it up, and then allowing it to decompress again and condense into a liquid causes it to lose its heat rapidly.
 Quickly moving from that liquid state back to a gaseous one absorbs ambient heat and then the process can start all over again.

 The evaporator is located outside the engine bay, usually along the firewall inside a vehicle’s cabin.
+The evaporator is placed inside a box that is plumbed to the vehicle’s cabin air ducts.
+A fan moves air through the ducts and through the evaporator.
 After being allowed to move from the high pressure environment of the condenser to the low pressure evaporator by way of the thermal expansion valve, the liquid refrigerant enters the evaporator where it is exposed to the heat from the passenger compartment — the very temperature that made you switch the A/C on in the first place.

 Check out all the air conditioning system parts